Vendaarlia/pink-ui/README.md

 ## Introduction

 Pink UI is a collection of React components designed to streamline the process of building user interfaces.
-With a focus on a playful and energetic pink theme, these components are perfect for creating visually appealing and cohesive designs.
+With a focus on a playful and energetic pink theme, these components are personal project that I want to speed up my prototyping in unusual way of looking creative or none practical way.

 ## Features